unifiedstreaming/remix-origin/README.md

 Example
 -------
-The remix-origin is normally used in combination with a unified-origin (via IsmProxyPass).
-The remix-origin has a SMIL_URL defined which could be either a proxy or http based storage location where a smil file can be accessed.
+The Remix-Origin is normally used in combination with a Unified-Origin (as a REMOTE location).
+The Remix-Origin has a SMIL_URL defined which could be either a proxy or http based storage location where a smil file can be accessed.

 A HTTP get request for an mp4 files can be made by substituting the .smil for .mp4. in the url.
-The remix-origin will translate this request and provide a dref-mp4 in response.
-The response can then either be parse back to unfied-origin or written to disk for caching/performance benefits.
+The Remix-Origin will translate this request and provide a dref-mp4 in response.
+The response can then either be parse back to Unified-Origin or written to disk for caching/performance benefits.

 ```bash
 # Unified Origin (Running on the same network range)